AlbertoDelLop/NextEra-Energy---WSMS-project/README.md

 - Scrapy

-In terminal run the following commands: scrapy crawl crawler -o overview.csv(or preferred name for saving the output) scrapy crawl stock -o stock.csv (or preferred name for saving the output)
+In terminal run the following commands:\n scrapy crawl crawler -o overview.csv(or preferred name for saving the output)

+scrapy crawl stock -o stock.csv (or preferred name for saving the output)

 - Selenium